johnnynumberfive-coder/railsproof/README.md

 RailsProof first handles the parts of a Rails application that can be understood without AI.

-Current deterministic support includes:

 ### Models

-RailsProof can inspect:
+Current deterministic model inspection includes:

 - Active Record columns
 - associations